Welcome to Reception at Hydesville Tower School

 School Meals, Drinks and Snacks

 Prior to Reception’s morning breaktime, at 10.00am, they receive either a drink of milk or water from their school drinks bottle.

 The children’s lunchtime takes place in the school dining hall and begins at 11.45 am.
 The children are provided with a hot school meal and are encouraged to eat a balanced and nutritious meal.
 All dietary needs are catered for and children are given a choice of main meal and pudding.
 They also receive another drink of water or squash during lunchtime.
 The children will then have outdoor play until 12.30pm, followed by an indoor club delivered by one of our EY team.

 The children then receive another snack at 2.30pm, (such as a small sandwich or yoghurt) which is provided by the school.
 The children are also encouraged to take a further drink during this time.

 The children are provided with a school drinks bottle at the beginning of the year (which is for water only) and they should bring this into school everyday (either empty or full).

-Children can purchase a drink and a breakfast from the school’s dining hall from 8.00am-8.30am if they are attending Breakfast Club with Mrs Riley.
-Should they be attending After-School Club with Mrs Riley then they should bring a packed lunch with them and their own drink.
+Children can purchase a drink and breakfast items from the school’s dining hall from 8.00am-8.30am if they are attending Breakfast Club with Mrs Riley.
+Should they be attending After-School Club with Mrs Riley then they should bring a healthy snack with them and their own drink.
 These will be stored in a fridge during the day.